-A Palatial Greek Revival antebellum residence, this house is furnished with period antiques and original Stanton Family pieces and has delicately arched millwork in halls and parlors.
+A Palatial Greek Revival antebellum mansion, this house is furnished with period antiques and original Stanton Family pieces and has delicately arched millwork in halls and parlors.

 Longwood Mansion is the largest octagonal house in America with the original furnishings and tools still intact.
-Construction was halted by the Civil War, and it is now a National Historic Landmark.
+Construction was halted by the Civil War and never fully completed.
+Tour Longwood and learn about the fascinating…

 Furnished with William IV and Early American Empire, this house’s style transitioned from Federal to Greek Revival while still including an exceptional late-Federal staircase.

 Also known as Connelly’s Tavern, this 18th-century Merchants house on Canal Street is the site where the American flag was raised in 1797 by Andrew Ellicott in defiance of Spain.

 With beautiful architecture and original Zuber wallpaper, this house is now occupied by descendants of the original builder, on land owned by the family since the 1780s.

 As the home of the first Mississippi Attorney General, this National Historic Landmark established the style of the columned portico in the South and boasts a freestanding spiral staircase.

 The Towers boasts unique collections and furnishings usually not seen outside of museums.
 Gorgeous gardens, sculptures, and fountains surround the mansion making this tour an unforgettable experience.